runwayml/learn/docs/archive/models-101.md

 - **Generate**: These models generate synthetic outputs based its training data, such as photorealistic images, coherent text, and music.
 - **Transform**: These models transform or modify a given input and some examples include automatic language translation as well as image stylization and colorization techniques.

-### Using Models in Runway
+### Using Models in RunwayML

-Depending on the model, there are two ways to run models in Runway: locally, using your computer's CPU, or with a remote GPU in Runway's cloud infrastructure.
+Depending on the model, there are two ways to run models in RunwayML: locally, using your computer's CPU, or with a remote GPU in RunwayML's cloud infrastructure.
 To run a model on your computer, you'll need to download it and also install Docker.
 Visit our guide to learn how to [Run Models Locally (With Docker)](how-to/run-models-locally.md).
 Running a model with remote GPU [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost), but the model runs much faster (and we don't have to wait several minutes for it to download).

-Try running your first model in Runway [here](tutorials/tutorial_t2i.md)!
+Try running your first model in RunwayML [here](tutorials/tutorial_t2i.md)!

 You can also import your own machine learning models for your creative projects.
 Visit our [model importing guide](how-to/import-models.md) to learn more.